JBroks/Billie_Eilish_Website/README.md

 ### UX Design

 In my project I was aiming to achieve tidy and well structured design, while providing all essential information.

-I used white-silver-black color scheme to create stylish look and to harmonise with artist's cover artwork and photos.
+In order to create a stylish and modern look I used the following three colors in my design: off-white (`#f5f5f5`), black (`#010101`), and silver (`#acacac`).
+White-silver-black color scheme also harmonises well with artist's cover artwork and photos.

 ### Target Audience